 Important Truths About Your Tummy Tuck

 Drainage tubes are not generally not necessary after a tummy tuck.
-Except in rare circumstances, Dr. Vath, Dr. Wolfe, and Dr. Steinwald do not employ drains with tummy tucks.
+Except in rare circumstances, our surgeons do not employ drains with tummy tucks.
 Surgical drains are a source of discomfort and anxiety for many patients following a tummy tuck.
 In a traditional tummy tuck procedure, drains are used to prevent fluid accumulation in the “open space” created between the abdominal flap (skin and fat) and the muscle.
-Through the use of progressive tension sutures, Dr. Vath, Dr. Wolfe, and Dr. Steinwald can eliminate this space, as well as securely advance the flap with tension distributed over a broader area.
-Patients can not feel these sutures so they are not even aware of their presence.
-After a few months, they dissolve leaving no foreign material whatsoever in the body.
-This technique prevents seroma formation (fluid build up) as there is no longer any space in which fluid can accumulate.
+Through the use of progressive tension sutures, our surgeons eliminate this space, as well as securely advance the flap with tension distributed over a broader area.
+Patients can not feel these sutures, so they are not even aware of their presence.
+After a few months, they dissolve, leaving no foreign material whatsoever in the body.
+This technique prevents seroma formation (fluid buildup) as there is no longer any space in which fluid can accumulate.

-The benefits of a tummy tuck are permanent.
+The benefits of a tummy tuck last indefinitely.
 The need for a tummy tuck is the result of an inflation and deflation of the abdominal tissues, usually from pregnancy or significant weight loss.
-Once a woman undergoes an abdominoplasty, the tummy will not stretch out again to any considerable degree, unless there is another inflation and deflation.
+Once a woman undergoes an abdominoplasty, the tummy will not stretch out again to any considerable degree unless there is another inflation and deflation.
 Therefore, it is fair to say that the results of a tummy tuck are permanent.
 Although the abdomen will slightly relax over time, there will not be the need or desire for another abdominoplasty.

-This is 31 year old, 5’6″, 160 lb. woman who, after having children, underwent a mini-tummy tuck at another facility.
-She presented to the Center for Cosmetic Surgery with complaints about her abdominal contour.
+This is a 31-year-old, 5’6″, 160 lb. woman who, after having children, underwent a mini-tummy tuck at another facility.
+She presented to The Center for Cosmetic Surgery with complaints about her abdominal contour.
 She underwent an abdominoplasty procedure in order to address the areas that were not managed during the first operation.
 These include an incomplete flattening of the abdominal musculature, incomplete tightening of skin around and above the umbilicus, and an uneven, imbalanced overall tummy contour.

 A tummy tuck is not a weight loss operation; it is a body contouring procedure.
 Most patients lose less than five pounds after the removal of belly fat and skin.
 However, there is typically a marked change in their size and contour.